 This layered structure is very hard for lawyers or the ATO to pierce through.
 Maria is the only natural person in this three level structure.
 And she sits at the very bottom, removed by two layers from the assets.

 Historically, mutual investment funds, which attract investors from around the world, have registered themselves offshore to avoid the risk of double taxation of their surpluses.

 This isn’t necessarily a problem so long as the beneficiaries of the fund do pay income tax on the money they receive from the fund in their home country.

 When it comes to off-shore trusts, some argue that they are necessary to safeguard the privacy of beneficiaries.
 There are some circumstances where one can imagine this is a legitimate argument.

 Yet the problem is that it is easy to abuse the protection of privacy to facilitate tax evasion, money-laundering and other illegal endeavours.

-Identity of shareholders and directors not publicly available unless volunteered or subject to Court order
+1) In the BVI the identity of shareholders and directors is not publicly available unless volunteered or subject to Court order.

 The next big frontier of offshore tax havens will be crypto currencies since these operate outside of the traditional banking system.
 And hence are outside of CRS and FATCA’s reach.